Nicholas Sparks

 Nicholas Charles Sparks (born December 31, 1965) is an American novelist, screenwriter, and film producer.
-He has published twenty-three novels, all New York Times bestsellers, and two works of non-fiction, with over 115 million copies sold worldwide in more than 50 languages.
-Among his works are The Notebook, A Walk to Remember, and Message in a Bottle which, along with 8 other books by Sparks, have been adapted as feature films.
+He has published twenty-three novels, all New York Times bestsellers, and two works of nonfiction, with over 115 million copies sold worldwide in more than 50 languages.
+Among his works are The Notebook, A Walk to Remember, and Message in a Bottle all of which, along with eight other books, have been adapted as feature films.

 Sparks lives in North Carolina, where many of his novels are set.

-Early life
+Early life and education

 Nicholas Sparks was born on December 31, 1965, in Omaha, Nebraska.
-His father, Patrick Michael Sparks, was a business professor and his mother Jill Emma Marie Sparks (née Thoene) was a homemaker and an optometrist's assistant.
-Sparks is of German, Czech, English, and Irish ancestry.
+His father, Patrick Michael Sparks, was a business professor and his mother, Jill Emma Marie Sparks (née Thoene), was a homemaker and an optometrist's assistant.
+Sparks' father was of English and Irish ancestry and his mother was of German and Czech ancestry.
 He was the middle of three children, with an older brother, Michael Earl "Micah" Sparks (born 1964), and a younger sister, Danielle "Dana" Sparks Lewis (1966–2000), who died at the age of 33 from a brain tumor, an event that inspired his novel A Walk to Remember.
-As a child, Sparks lived in Watertown, Minnesota, Inglewood, California, Playa Del Rey, California and Grand Island, Nebraska, before the family settled in Fair Oaks, California in 1974.
+As a child, Sparks lived in Watertown, Minnesota; Inglewood, California; Playa Del Rey, California; and Grand Island, Nebraska, before the family settled in Fair Oaks, California in 1974.

 In 1984, Sparks graduated valedictorian of Bella Vista High School.
 He began writing while attending the University of Notre Dame on a track and field scholarship, majoring in business finance and graduating magna cum laude.
 Sparks wrote his first, never published, novel, The Passing in 1985 and a second unpublished novel called The Royal Murders in 1989.
 He married Cathy Cote in 1989 and moved to New Bern, North Carolina.

 Literary career

 Sparks' first published book was Wokini: A Lakota Journey to Happiness and Self-Understanding, a nonfiction book co-written by Billy Mills about Lakota spiritual beliefs and practices, published by Feather Publishing.
 The book sold 50,000 copies in its first year after release.

-In 1995, literary agent Theresa Park secured a $1 million advance for The Notebook from Time Warner Book Group, the book that became Spark's breakthrough novel.
-Published in October 1996, the novel made The New York Times best-seller list in its first week of release and eventually spent fifty-six weeks there.
+In 1995, literary agent Theresa Park secured a $1 million advance for The Notebook from Time Warner Book Group, the book that became Sparks’s breakthrough novel.
+Published in October 1996, the novel made The New York Times bestseller list in its first week of release and eventually spent fifty-six weeks there.